• Academically selective with transparent guidance to prospective parents on the best fit between prospective children and the school approach

 Foremarke has quickly established itself as a premium, tier 1 school focused on delivering a British preparatory education.

 Premium in all senses of the word.
 The school’s KHDA accredited fees vie for the title of the most expensive in the Emirates (just pipped by GEMS Nations Academy which has yet to open) rising from 90,000 AED at FS-Year 2 phases to 98,000 AED between Year 3 and Year 6.
-However, the school currently offers Founding Fees and will continue to do so for anyone that registers up to 30th June 2017.
+However, the school currently offers an extended, discounted founding family fee structure that is guaranteed to remain in place until 30th June 2019.
 Founders fees start at 65,000 AED at FS1 and rise to 85,000 AED for Year 6.

 By way of comparison, Repton’s fees between Year 3 and Year 6 run (“only”) between 57,491 and 64,011 whilst GEMS Nations run between 102,000 AED and 118,000 for equivalent years.